Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 14.23.10 UTC
+- WIB: Minggu, 26 Oktober 2025 15.31.33 UTC
-- WITA: Minggu, 26 Oktober 2025 15.23.10 UTC
+- WITA: Minggu, 26 Oktober 2025 16.31.33 UTC
-- WIT: Minggu, 26 Oktober 2025 16.23.10 UTC
+- WIT: Minggu, 26 Oktober 2025 17.31.33 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: attitude
+Kategori: motivational